 Dental / Oral Exam in Edmonton

 The Dentists at Northgate perform various oral exams as part of our preventative dentistry routine.
 With exams, we can evaluate the condition of your teeth and gums to detect any subtle changes or potential problems.
 X-rays are also used for proper diagnosis, allowing us to determine if any problems exist that are not immediate to us during a regular oral exam.
-All of our complete exams include an oral cancer screening.

 At our office in Edmonton, The Dentists at Northgate use digital x-rays.
 If you have not undergone dental X-rays for some time, your dentist will obtain images of your teeth and jaws at your first appointment and yearly thereafter.
 Dental X-rays can help detect cavities, tooth eruption issues or bone loss in the jaws.

 These types of x-rays are not only more environmentally-friendly than traditional methods, but let us produce instant images while keeping your exposure to radiation to a minimum.
 You can also get involved in co-diagnosis and develop a better understanding of your oral health treatments.